American Cocker Spaniel With Hepatitis

 I have just changed over to Canine Prime supplements as it was becoming very difficult and expensive to import the NWC Naturals.
 Also with Katie's advice I'm adding Vit B complex, berries, sweet potato, broccoli, organic barley grass powder, krill powder and possibly coconut oil to help with weight gain, to his diet of turkey and tripe.

 Regarding the apple cider vinegar I only add 1 teaspoon to their filtered drinking water.
-You obviously believe that a change to your PET Plus will benefit Dice which I'm more than happy to do.
+You obviously believe adding PET Plus will benefit Dice which I'm more than happy to do.
 In regards to your supplement do you still add fruit and greens?
 I welcome your thoughts.

 The other is a chemical concoction which is a challenge for the liver and kidneys to deal with.
-Anything that is not 100% natural is difficult for the body.
+Anything that is not 100% natural is difficult for the body to process.

 Never add anything with carbohydrates (e.g. fruits and root vegetables like carrots, sweet potatoes....) to the raw meat and bone and offal and organ meats and fish.
 Only add blended greens, like celery, spinach, broccoli etc.